 The October Daring Bakers’ challenge is being brought to you by Ami S of Baking Without Fear.
-She chose macarons from Claudia Fleming’s The Last Course: The Desserts of Gramercy Tavern, as the challenge recipe.
-I was really excited as I not only love to eat macarons but I also love to make them.
+She picked macarons from Claudia Fleming’s The Last Course: The Desserts of Gramercy Tavern, as the challenge recipe.
+I was really excited as I not only love to eat macarons but I also love to bake them.
 I find it thrilling to wonder if this recipe will work when baked and that is a huge challenge for me.
 I decided to spice up the traditional chocolate macron by making Bittersweet Chocolate with Ancho Chili Ganache Macarons.
 These macarons are sultry, spicy and a little bit sweet.

-I love macarons!
-They are one of the first things I eat when I go to Paris.
+I love macarons so much, and they are one of the first things I eat when I am in Paris.
 I love how cute, small and slightly sugary they are.
 They are perfect with an espresso or even on their own.
 You can go simple and refined or out of this world crazy with flavor combinations like I have done with this recipe.

-I have been trying to perfect the macaron for about 3 years now, two of those have been public.
-I keep thinking that ‘someday’ it will happen.
-As soon as I saw this month’s challenge, I started the process of planning the flavors I wanted to attempt.
-I always have a million different ideas and always attempt too many at one time.
-Since I am in the ‘perfecting’ mode, I decided I had to stick to one flavor; trust me it was hard to hold myself to this plan!
+I have been trying to perfect the macaron for almost 3 years now and I keep thinking “someday it will happen, practice makes perfect”.
+As soon as I saw this month’s challenge, I started the process of picking out the flavors I wanted to attempt.
+I always have a million different ideas which leads to me trying to make too many at one time.
+Since I am in the ‘perfecting’ mode, I decided I had to stick to one flavor this time.

-I started the macaron process on Friday, by separating my eggs and letting them sit out.
-I normally let them sit out for 24 hours, even though the recipe said for 5 hours, I still went with the full 24.
+I started the macaron process on Friday, by separating my eggs and letting them age for 24 hours.
 I felt very good about my Saturday morning baking session and could not wait to start.
 I lightly toasted my almonds and hazelnuts, cooled them, and then turned them into flour.
-My meringues started out soft and by the end of the beating, they were glossy and stiff.
+My meringues started out soft and by the end of mixing, they were glossy and stiff.
 I folded the nut flour, sugar and cocoa into the whites and the batter was perfect.
 Even the piping process was ‘perfect’.
 I felt good.
-Then I slide them into the oven, took a couple peeks and nothing.
+Then I slide the macarons into the oven, took a couple peeks and nothing.
 Not a foot, leg, nor a crack or the ever so famous dreidel that mine usually have.
 These were the flattest batch of macarons I had ever seen.
-Now, even though, I was disappointed, I did not give up.
-I tried again and once again …. flat!
+Even though, I was disappointed, I did not give up.
+I tried, tried, and tried again.

-By this time I was in the mind frame of macarons and damn it, we were going to have macarons.
-I had the perfect flavor combination and I HAD to make them, I just had, too!
-So, I walked down to the market, picked up more eggs, separated them, set them aside and pulled out another recipe.
+By this time I was in the mind frame of the perfect macarons and damn it, we were going to have macarons.
+I had the perfect flavor combination and I HAD to make them.
+I walked down to the market, picked up more eggs, separated them, set them aside and pulled out another recipe.
 Yes, I broke the rules & I am sorry Ami, I just had to perfect this mission.
-I chose one of Aran’s recipes.
-I admire Aran and the wonderful sweet delights she shares with us.
-I have never tried her macaron recipes but decided to give it a try.
+I grabbed another recipe and got to work.

 I turned on some Sia, made a latte, cut my parchment paper and started the process.
 Once again, everything went very smoothly and the beginning stage of the macarons looked, well, perfect.
 At this point, I figured anything could go right or wrong.
 I slide them into the oven and set the timer for 8 minutes; I did not peek, I continued working and waited. “ding”… I slowly opened the oven door, and I was *smiles* from ear to ear, I had FEET and I had damn good looking FEET!

-Now … it was not the original recipe that the Daring Bakers were supposed to use, yes, I cheated; but, I had some near perfect macarons and I was happy!
+Note this is not the original recipe that the Daring Bakers were supposed to use, yes, I cheated; but, I had near perfect macarons and I was happy!

 8 ounces whole raw almonds